allaboutspringframework/allaboutspringframework.github.io/_posts/2021-03-29-java-spring-download-file-from-controller.md

 category: "java-spring-framework"
 ---

-There are situations when we need to return a downloadable file from a controller method, for example we might need to return a dynamic pdf generated from db records, or some csv containing records or some processed image etc. This article will explain how to download a file from a spring controller method.
+There are situations when we need to return a downloadable file from a controller method, for example we might need to return a dynamic pdf generated from db records, or some csv containing records or some processed image etc.

+To return a file from spring controller, you just need to return bytes with appropriate headers.
+This article will explain how to download a file from a spring controller method.

 Let's say have a GET `/demo-file-download` end point and we want to return a `demo-file.txt` with dynamically created content.
 Our controller method will look like: